Katrinebjerg Dept. 76

 Holistic sustainability

-Dept. 76 is certified for DGNB Gold and its sustainable solutions formed weighing both social and financial aspect in the full picture.
-Permeable surfaces at the roof terraces and in the courtyard as well as solar panels on the roofs add to the energy / climate adaption balance.
+Dept. 76 is certified DGNB Gold and its solutions formed by weighing both social and financial aspects.
+Permeable roof, terrace and courtyard surfaces as well as solar panels add to the energy / climate adaption balance.

 Placemaking

-The common areas indoors are located towards the street to make its activities visible and present in the neighborhood.
-The wall that embraces the courtyard drops to make out door activities visible too.
+The common areas are located towards the street to make its activities visible to the neighborhood.
+The wall that embraces the courtyard drops to make outdoor activities visible too.

 Community building